elducati/voting-smart-contract/README.md

 # Voting Smart Contract

-A voting system on the Ethereum blockchain made using React.js, solidity and hardhat
+A voting system on the Ethereum blockchain built using React.js, solidity and hardhat